-The New Document dialog box always defaults to the last-used document preset; if no presets exist, the dialog box opens with the settings that are stored in the Default preset.
-Some of the options we define in the following steps might already be reflected in the dialog box, but we can't be sure because someone might have modified the default settings on your computer.
+The New Document dialog box opens with the lastused document preset; if no user-defined preset exists, the dialog box opens with the settings that are stored in the Default preset.

+Some of the options we define in the following steps might already be reflected in the New Document dialog box, but we can't be sure because someone might have modified the default settings on your computer.
 If something is already set to the value we define, simply leave that value as is.

-Older desktop printers typically have a minimum margin at the page edges; you're usually safe with 3/8".
+Some desktop printers have a minimum margin at the page edges; you're usually safe with 3/8".
 Many newer inkjet printers have the capability to print 8.5 × 11" with full bleed.
 Consult your printer documentation to be sure.